-Police groups oppose marijuana bills
+Police, health groups oppose marijuana bills

 Lansing — Officials representing law enforcement and health workers urged Wednesday that lawmakers not pass bills that would permit medical marijuana dispensaries and “edible” forms of cannabis during the lame-duck session.